dillonzq/LoveIt/README.md

 Take a look in the `exampleSite` folder.

-This directory contains an example config file and the content for the demo.
-It serves as an example setup for your documentation.
+This directory contains an example config file and the content for the demo for `en` and `zh` languages.
+It serves as an example setup for your website.

-Copy the `config.toml` in the root directory of your website.
+Copy the `config.toml` to the root directory of your website.
 Overwrite the existing config file if necessary.

 ## Content Suggestions

 A few suggestions to help you get a good looking site quickly:

-* Keep blog posts in the content/posts directory, for example: content/posts/my-first-post.md
+* Keep blog posts in the `content/posts` directory, for example: `content/posts/my-first-post.md`
-* Keep static pages in the content directory, for example: content/about.md
+* Keep static pages in the `content` directory, for example: `content/about.md`
-* Keep media like images in the static directory, for example: static/images/2019/10/screenshot.png
+* Keep media like images in the `static` directory, for example: `static/images/2019/9/screenshot.png`

 ## Customizing styles for your website

 If you want to change some styling to fit your own website needs, you can edit them:

-* `assets/css/_varibales/default.scss`:  You can override the variables in `_variables.scss` to customize the style
+* `assets/css/_varibales.scss`: You can override the variables in `_variables.scss` to customize the style
-* `assets/css/_custom.scss` :  You can put your custom css in this file
+* `assets/css/_custom.scss`: You can put your custom css in this file

 ## Favicons, Browserconfig, Manifest